tadaniels/selenium-grid/doc/website/faq.markdown

  My test is not working when I use HTTPS!
  ----------------------------------------

->  We have a clienthe application as same as HTTP, iam getting certificate popup windowt where application is built on HTTPS.
->  We tried testing using selenium but its not supporting.
->
->  Can you please suggest us the approach to be followed
->  to test HTTPS URL's.

   Selenium and Selenium Grid support HTTPS out-of-the-box.
 Just make sure you are using one of the "privileged" browser modes, namely `*chrome`, `*hta` and `*safari`.